-Please note: The ceremony below is performed by a non-denominational officiate.
+Please note: The ceremony below is performed by a licensed Officiant (not a Rabbi)

 ALOHA, I Welcome you to this special event in which ——– and ——- declare before God that they have chosen each other.
 It is an occasion which is both solemn, as we reflect on the seriousness of their decision, and festive, as we share their joy.
 We are witnessing an important event in their lives.
 Our service is based on the relationship which ————— and ——————– share with each other, and on their faith in God.
 It is a covenant.
 We affirm their love for each other as part of God’s will for them.